 - The Galactic Empire in Legend of Galactic Heroes is basically Prussia IN SPACE!

-- Weissen in Gunka no Balzer is very similar to Prussia, but the king takes on a more subordinate role compared to the military leadership.
+- Weissen in Gunka No Baltzar is very similar to Prussia, but the king takes on a more subordinate role compared to the military leadership.

 - Playing up the "confusing which era they are in" part to the hilt, the manga instead seemingly turns the conflict into an allegory of WWII rather than WWI, up to redesigning the Empire's military to look like the Wehrmacht and turning the Empire into a Nazi Germany allegory.
 But they're still the good guys, oddly enough.

-- Inspector Kemp in Young Frankenstein: Spiffy uniform with jackboots, monocle (over an eyepatch), and thick full mustache/mutton chops.
+- Inspector Kemp in Young Frankenstein: Spiffy uniform with jackboots, monocle (over an eyepatch), thick full mustache/mutton chops, and accent so thick even his countrymen have trouble understanding him.
 And actually a subversion, as he lives in Transylvania and wears an Austro-Hungarian style uniform.

 - The German aviators team in Those Magnificent Men in Their Flying Machines (which story is set in 1910), composed of the heavyset and stern Colonel Manfred von Holstein (Gert Fröbe) and his Yes-Man Captain Rumpelstoss (played by Karl Michael Vogler).
 Every Kaiserreich cliché shows up during their screentime, from Pickelhauben to rivalry with the French and Germanic Efficiency, the latter being greatly spoofed with the characters constantly referring themselves to "The Manual of Instructions" (their only qualified pilot died in a flying exercise and they had to replace him despite their incompetence in that field).
 Holstein also beat-boxes his own military brass and drum fanfare when marching.

 Colonel Manfred von Holstein: There is NOTHING a German officer cannot do.